 If You Are Selected as an AES Fellow

 Fellows accepted to the 2020 program will participate in targeted virtual programming.

 To support participation, AES Fellows receive:

-- Full access to AES Annual Meeting educational and scientific sessions
+- Full access to AES2020 educational and scientific sessions

 - A complimentary one-year AES membership

 - Networking sessions with AES senior leaders and peers

 If you are selected as a 2020 AES Fellow, you must participate in the virtual AES2020 event.
 The AES Fellows mentorship and training sessions are expected to start on the evening of Thursday, December 3, 2020.
 You are encouraged to participate in the entire event, which continues through Tuesday, 8, 2020.

 Eligible candidates.
 Professionals in the following categories may apply for a spot in the 2020 AES Fellows program:

 - Clinical fellows enrolled in an ACGME-approved epilepsy, clinical neurophysiology, or neurosurgery fellowship program or other eligible training at an institution in the US or Canada at the time of AES2020